 Why be a mentor?
 Here’s 10 good reasons…

-I've been a mentor in various guises for almost a decade now, and trained to be a fundraising mentor with the Institute of Fundraising London Region’s mentoring programme last year.
+I’ve been a mentor in various guises for well over 15 years now, including six years as a fundraising mentor with The Elischer Foundation, and before that having been trained through the Chartered Institute of Fundraising London Region’s mentoring programme.
 Here are 10 reasons why it’s a brilliant thing to do:

 1. It teaches you to take a step back from your own workload